1 killed, 4 wounded in Evanston shooting near gas station

 Details remain limited but police said they located five victims.
 Police found four of the victims at 1950 Green Bay Road.
 Police discovered a fifth victim at 1918 Green Bay Road.

-According to police, a victim found at 1950 Green Bay Road was pronounced dead.
+According to police, a victim found at 1950 Green Bay Road, who WGN has learned is a male, was pronounced dead.

-A WGN News source says three of the four wounded remain in critical condition.
+A WGN News source says three of the four wounded – two males and two females ranging in 14-18 years of age – remain in critical condition.

 According to police, there does not appear to be an ongoing threat to the community.
 No suspects linked to the shooting are in custody, however.